 The easiest way to get to Ben Lomond is by car, it is around 1 hour 15 minutes drive north of Glasgow to Rowardennan where the trail starts in the car park.
 It is also accessible by public transport, you can either get a bus or train from Glasgow to Tarbet and then cross the Loch by water ferry.

-The other option that I did was to take the path just past the house next to where I was staying, this is a harder and steeper route with a little bit of climbing needed towards the top.
+The other option that I did was to take the path just past the Ben Lomond Bunkhouse.
+This is a harder and steeper route with a little bit of climbing needed towards the top.

 The hike itself takes between 5-6 hours return trip, though it can take longer if you are stopping to take pictures and want to rest.
 On a beautiful day like I had, it was hot hiking up and I started off in just a t-shirt, the higher up you get, the wind becomes stronger and you do need to make sure you have sufficient layers and waterproofs with you as the weather in Scotland can change very quickly.

 Make sure you do stop on the way up and down though to appreciate the amazing views.
 The views looking down at the Loch Lomond and the surrounding mountains was amazing and the highlight of my trip to Scotland.

 Hiking in Europe is not only about the Alps - Scotland has amazing mountains too!

 If you wish to stay close to the picturesque region of Loch Lomond And The Trossachs National Park you may check the below interesting places to stay:

 - Oak Tree Inn - located in nice and quiet area in Balmaha village.
 Spacious and beautifully decorated rooms.
 Delicious and ample breakfasts.